candicenonsense/docs-tap/cli-plugins/insight/query-data.hbs.md

 ...
 ```

-## <a id='example2'></a>Example #2: What packages and CVEs does my source code contain?
+## <a id='example2'></a>Example 2: What packages and CVEs does my source code contain?

+When you find the source code organization, repository or commit SHA, you can use these to query
+the source code in more detail:

-### Determining source code org, repo, and commit SHA
+### Find the source code organization, repository, and commit SHA

-To query a source scan for vulnerabilities, you need a Git org and Git repository, or the commit SHA.
+To query a source scan for vulnerabilities, you need a Git organization and Git repository, or the commit
+SHA.
 Find these by examining the source scan resource.

 Run: